nuniz/speech-audio-ml-interview/README.md

 ## Compression <a name="compression"></a>

-* What are the typical sampling rates used in digital audio, and what frequency ranges do they cover?
+* What are the typical sampling rates used in digital audio?
-* What is the range of bits per sample commonly used for digital audio representation?
+* What is the range of bits per sample commonly used for digital audio?
-* How does the number of quantizer levels affect the signal-to-noise ratio (SNR) or dynamic range of quantized audio amplitudes?
+* How does the number of quantizer levels affect the signal-to-noise ratio (SNR) or dynamic range?
 * Why might audio compression algorithms designed specifically for speech signals not work well for nonspeech audio signals?
-* How does the mu-law transformation differ from linear quantization in representing audio samples, and what advantages does it offer?
+* How does the mu-law transformation differ from linear quantization, and what advantages does it offer?
-* Describe the operation of an adaptive differential pulse code modulation (AD-PCM) coder.
+* Describe the operation of an adaptive differential pulse code modulation (AD-PCM).
-* Describe the predictor used in the AD-PCM algorithm and its impact on real-time processing.
-* How does the AD-PCM exploits the similarities between neighboring audio samples?
 * How does AMR achieve adaptive bit-rate encoding, and what are the advantages of this approach?

 ## Noise Reduction <a name="noise_reduction"></a>

 * Discuss the principles of adaptive filtering in signal processing and its applications in tasks such as noise cancellation and system identification.
 * Describe the process of signal denoising and common techniques used, such as wavelet denoising, Wiener filtering, or median filtering.
-* What is speech-presence-probability (SPP) in the context of audio signal processing, and how is it utilized in noise reduction algorithms?
+* What is speech-presence-probability (SPP) in the context of audio signal processing?
 * Describe the principles underlying beamforming techniques in acoustic signal processing, including delay and sum, MVDR, and LCMV approaches.

 # Deep Learning <a name="deep_learning"></a>

 ## Sound Classification <a name="classification"></a>

 * Discuss the challenges associated with sound classification tasks, such as background noise, varying acoustic environments, and the presence of multiple sound sources.
-* How can deep learning approaches, such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs), be applied to sound classification tasks?
+* How can deep learning be applied to sound classification tasks?
-* What is wave-gram and what is this different from spectrogram as input to classification network?
+* What is wave-gram and what is this different from spectrogram?
-* How are transformers incorporated into sound classification networks?
-What are the advantages?
-* What are some evaluation metrics used to assess the performance of sound classification models?
+* What are some evaluation metrics used to assess the performance of classification models?

 ## Speech Enhancement <a name="enhancement"></a>

 * What are typical deep network architectures for speech enhancement?
 * How is the phase treated when using the absolute spectrogram as input for speech enhancement?
-How does this differ if the input is STFT or waveform?
 * What are the objective metrics for speech enhancement evaluation?
 Could you discuss the difference between PESQ, STOI, and SNR?
 * What are the loss functions typically used for speech enhancement?
 What are the cons of using Mean Squared Error (MSE)?

 ## Speaker Recognition <a name="speaker"></a>